8 Indicators That Your Friend Is Secretly Competing With You

 They might make comments that diminish the significance of your hard work.
 For instance, they could attribute your success to luck rather than acknowledging your effort and skill.
 Such remarks can be discouraging and make you question the value of your accomplishments.

 Another common behavior is shifting the focus away from your success as quickly as possible.
-They might change the subject or talk about their own achievements, appearing uninterested in celebrating with you.
+They might jump straight to their own story or experience, changing the subject or talking about their own achievements, appearing uninterested in celebrating with you.
+These annoying responses often redirect attention to themselves, minimizing your moment.
 This creates an imbalance in the friendship, where your milestones are minimized.

 Friends who are envious may also pretend to be supportive outwardly, while subtly undermining your achievements.
 They may mention flaws or potential downsides to your success, leaving you feeling less proud of what you’ve achieved.